-Even under the best circumstances, compiling a comprehensive list of the top mobile games is a difficult and, some would say, silly endeavor.
+Even under the best circumstances, compiling a comprehensive list of the top mobile games through mobile gaming apps is a difficult and, some would say, silly endeavor.
 We’re talking about a process that spans more than a dozen years and involves tens of thousands of games distributed across iOS and Android, and it’s nowhere as simple as playing at the best online casino.

 So one may opt to tackle this from a straightforward, albeit somewhat out-there premise.
 If an extraterrestrial were to arrive tomorrow and ask for a crash lesson in gaming, which of the finest mobile games would you recommend it to install first?

 With such an odd filter applied, one may not search for hidden treasures or even necessarily run-away hits here.
 Instead, we can look for those major, genre-defining titles that represent something crucial to the history of smartphone gaming.
-A real best-hits collection of the App Store and Google Play.
+A real best-hits collection of the mobile gaming apps and Google Play.

 Raid: Shadow Legends

 It’s natural for seasoned players to feel a little sniffy about gacha RPGs.
 But the plain reality is a pretty shocking amount of people appear to play, and Raid: Shadow Legends is perhaps the 800lb gorilla of this particular loved-and-loathed sub-genre.
 You can’t truly ignore it.

 Indeed, it’s quite impossible to ignore a game that looks this beautiful, with dazzling 3D visuals and screen-filling fireworks accompanying every PVE story quest or PVP Arena brawl.